CassieHUANGpan/SuperStore_Sales_time_series_Project/README.md

   7. Calculate the growth% by monthly, yearly sales
   8. Analyze the customers by segment, location, sales
   9. Analyze the products by catogory, ship mode
+  10. Build a PowerBI dashboard for Sales over time serie